kaslr/another_null_chal/writeup.md

 add_topic('vic.tim', 0xf0, p64(__free_hook-0x8), 12)
 ```

-these next allocs n frees r crucial to the tcache poisoning. having freed chunk B previously, we realloc it n fill the chunk to itʼs max .. this overflows a null byte into the size field of the next chunk which happens to be C .. & E! now weʼve shrunk the size of E to `0x100` which means freein E wld populate the `0x100` tcache!! but why do this ? well since C & E point to the same location we canʼt jus free C and then E ; this wld result in a double free n havin no option to edit a topic a lil creativity is needed . i initially thought to use the unsorted bin but it seemed like overkill .. why not jus leverage the null byte overflow again to shirnk the chunk size frm `0x170` to `0x100` then freein E wld populate the appropriate bin... putting the same chunk in 2 different bins.
+these next allocs n frees r crucial to the tcache poisoning. having freed chunk B previously, we realloc it n fill the chunk to itʼs max .. this overflows a null byte into the size field of the next chunk which happens to be C .. & E! now weʼve shrunk the size of E to `0x100` which means freein E wld populate the `0x100` tcache!! but why do this ? well since C & E point to the same location we canʼt jus free C and then E ; this wld result in a double free n havin no option to edit a topic a lil creativity is needed . i initially thought to use the unsorted bin but it seemed like overkill .. why not jus leverage the null byte overflow again to shrink the chunk size frm `0x170` to `0x100` then freein E wld populate the appropriate bin... putting the same chunk in 2 different bins.
-& thatʼs what i did. now all thatʼs left is to get a chunk frm the `0x100`, write some address n this wld automatically poison the head node of the `0x170` tcache , effectively pointin itʼs fd pointer to an address of our choosing. a good candidate is the hooks, __free_hook to be precise . thereʼs a slight issue tho __free_hook isnʼt aligned ! well we donʼt gaf shift the pointer back 8 bytes , write 8 bytes of shit & an address we like (e.g system) n any call to free wld trigger the hook -- giving code execution.
+& thatʼs what i did. now all thatʼs left is to get a chunk frm the `0x100` tcache, write some address n this wld automatically poison the head node of the `0x170` tcache , effectively pointin itʼs fd pointer to an address of our choosing. a good candidate is the hooks, __free_hook to be precise . thereʼs a slight issue tho __free_hook isnʼt aligned ! well we donʼt gaf , shift the pointer back 8 bytes , write 8 bytes of shit & an address we like (e.g system) n any call to free wld trigger the hook -- giving code execution.
 also we see a sneaky chunk there with the content `/bin/sh` , thatʼs our old buddy, chunk A.

 ```python